tobyweston/blog/source/_posts/2012-03-28-exception-handling-as-a-system-wide-concern.markdown

 comments: true
 sidebar : false
 series: Exception Handling
+description: "Be more explicit about handling exceptions as a system wide concern.
+Examples of identifying boundaries to catch and deal with exceptions at appropriate & coherent points."
+keywords: "exception handling, system wide policy for exception handling, java"
 ---

 It's not ok to handle exceptions in an ad-hoc way.
 Exception handling should be a **system wide concern**.
 That means catching an exception, arbitrarily logging it before rethrowing isn't a good idea.
 We should be carefully considering _when_ and _how_ to handle exceptions.
 With a high level strategy, things just become easier.
 You focus exception handling to just a few places making it easy to test and easy to apply consistently.